memgraph/memgraph/tests/mgbench/how_to_use_mgbench.md

     return queries
 ```

-### 4. Implement the index generator
+### 4. Implement the index generator method

 The class should also implement the `indexes_generator()` method.
 This is implemented the same way as `dataset_generator` class, instead of queries for dataset, `indexes_generator()` should return the list of indexes that will be used.
-The returning structure again is the list of tuples that contains query string and dictonary of parameters
+The returning structure again is the list of tuples that contains query string and dictionary of parameters.
 Here is the example:

 ```python
 def indexes_generator(self):